gretkierewicz/dissertation/README.md

 ###13/12/2020

 - Corrections after deploying at ct8.pl
-- Running app at http://gret.ct8.pl/ with use of MySQL (possible tests at PostgreSQL/MongoDB)
+- Running app at http://gret.ct8.pl/ with use of MySQL (possible future tests with PostgreSQL/MongoDB)
+- Tests for Employees model, view and serializer

 To be done: